Tandy474/EA_Hybrid_Quiz/README.md

 | NFR4 | Logic must be testable via unit tests.  |
 | NFR5 | Must run on standard EA laptops without extra installation.  |
 _Non-Functional Requirements Table 3_

+Non functional requirements describe how the system should perform rather than what it does.
+The quiz must load quickly (FR5 - FR8) and maintain consistent, intuitive interface across TKinter and Streamlit (AR1 - AR5).
+The architecture improves maintainability and testing.

 ## Tech Stack Outline